dogeystamp/dots/README.md

 Feel free to pick and choose which packages you want.

-For a full desktop experience, you should also build the programs in `suckless/` based on the instructions in the README files in each directory.
+For a full desktop experience, you should also build the programs in `suckless/` by runningn `./compile-suckless.sh` as root.
+Alternatively, build the programs with the README instructions in the directory.

 ### Notes